hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

  #### 7
 # Teaching Frustration, High Cost

 Eventually a set of very cheap microcontrollers will be available hopefully with LoRaWan capability, camera, sound and motion, but presently the main solution is to make your own PCB.

+# My Solution #1
 Many of my students both 3D Print and computer animate.
-We found several students quickly understood the main issues around PCB development from this one simple video for JLCPCB and easyEDA  <a href="https://github.com/hpssjellis/maker100#31">here</a>
+We found several students quickly understood the main issues around PCB development from this one simple video for JLCPCB and easyEDA  <a href="https://github.com/hpssjellis/maker100#31">here</a> for which the cost is about $35 for 5 boards and takes about 10 days to deliver.

-Excellent video below
+Excellent video on making a PCB
 <iframe width="560" height="315" src="https://www.youtube.com/embed/gjPNYMRA0m8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Note: The $6000 <a href="https://www.voltera.io/">Voltera.io </a> is a possible educational solution for at school PCB production.

+# My Solution #2
+This is only cheaper since most students have a cell phone!
+Do the machine learning on a cell phone using TensorflowJS and then use UsbSerial to connect any microcontroller, even the $5 Seeedstudio XIAO.
+This would take a lot of work, but sensors could upload to a model and actuators could be controlled by a model.
+The advantage of this is you get the much more computer power of the cell phone with the microcontroller allowing sensors and actuators.
+Has lots of teaching portential.

 #### 8
- # Cheaper Hardware
+# Teaching Frustration, Hard to connect Sensors to EdgeImpulse

+#My Solution

+Spend some time making connecting sensors to edge Impulse easy and give lots of examples.
+This is my Maker101 repository folder link <a href="https://github.com/hpssjellis/maker101/tree/main/ml-kit-nano-33-ble-sense-examples">here</a>

  #### 9
+# Teaching Frustration, Hard to teach Keras Machine Learning using EdgeImpulse
+Don't get me wrong, EdgeImpulse is amazing for simplifying machine learning.
+I can teach an entire class of grade 10's in 40 minutes how to make a vision classification model to classfiy a pen from unknowns and they actually understand how to do it, but making your own models that work is a bit harder.

- # A different approach
+# My Solution A
+Here is a link to my maker101 draft repository with some ideas on this topic <a href="https://github.com/hpssjellis/maker101/tree/main/edgeimpulse-keras-expert-mode-for-sensors"> here</a>

+# My Solution B
+Use TensorflowJS and WebSerial.
+Getting EdgeImpulse models to tensorflwJS is a bit confusing.
+It would be nice if the data could be exported and loaded directly onto the browser.

+# Other Solutions

+TensorflowLIte

+My old version of TensorflowLite <a href="https://github.com/hpssjellis/my-examples-for-the-arduino-portentaH7/tree/master/m09-Tensoflow"> here</a>

+ALFES on board ML for Arduino my video <a href="https://youtu.be/SJk2q1katgw">here</a>ALFES Github <a href="https://github.com/Fraunhofer-IMS/AIfES_for_Arduino"> here</a>